meshtastic/firmware/docs/software/mesh-alg.md

 TODO:

+- optimize our generalized flooding with heuristics, possibly have particular nodes self mark as 'router' nodes.

 - DONE reread the radiohead mesh implementation - hop to hop acknowledgement seems VERY expensive but otherwise it seems like DSR
 - DONE read about mesh routing solutions (DSR and AODV)
 - DONE read about general mesh flooding solutions (naive, MPR, geo assisted)